 The following are considered to release more than de minimis quantities of air contaminants: major roof repairs, painting of significant portions of rooms, power sanding a surface of more than 3 square feet, hand sanding entire wall surfaces containing silica, etc.

-The primary safety compliance inspection program shall be conducted by the Employee Safety and Health Office.
+The primary safety compliance inspection program shall be conducted by the Environmental Health and Safety Office.
 The frequency of the inspections shall be determined by the nature of operations, with those operations involving the greater potential hazards receiving greater emphasis.
-All locations, regardless of potential hazards, shall be inspected by the department head or his/her designee at least monthly and by the Employee Safety and Health Office at least annually.
+All locations, regardless of potential hazards, shall be inspected by the department head or his/her designee at least monthly and by Environmental Health and Safety at least annually.

-Representatives of the Tennessee State Commissioners of Labor and Health and the Tennessee Board of Regents upon presentation of proper credentials to the vice president for research or his/her designated representative, are authorized to:
+Representatives of the Tennessee State Commissioners of Labor and Health upon presentation of proper credentials to the Vice President for Business and Finance or his/her designated representative, are authorized to: